 (\$)

 Balance, September 30, 2019 34,613

 Proportionate share of losses (261)

 Foreign exchange gain 3,868

 Balance, September 30, 2020 38,220

-Proportionate share of losses (104)
+Proportionate share of losses (157)

-Foreign exchange gain (130)
+Foreign exchange loss (2,874)

-Balance, December 31, 2020 37,986
+Balance, March 31, 2021 35,189

-On October 8, 2020, the Company provided an update on the status of the MDO project in French Guiana, France, informing, among other things, that the JV's title to the Montagne d'Or gold project was initially held in eight (8) mining concessions (each, a "Concession") plus two (2) exclusive exploration permits covering a total area of 190 km.
+CMMO's title to the Montagne d'Or Project was initially held in 8 mining concessions (each, a "Concession") plus 2 exclusive exploration permits covering a total area of 190 km2.
 Historically, the Concessions were granted to the original applicant and all subsequent title holders in perpetuity, in accordance with a French Imperial Law of the year 1810.
 As such, when the Concessions were first granted, they had the benefit of never expiring.

-In 1994, the French Mining Code was amended to provide that all mining concessions granted under the Imperial Law of 1810 would expire on December 31, 2018, including the JV's Concessions, but could be subject to successive extensions not exceeding 25 years.
-In accordance therewith, and after extensive exploration work, the JV submitted renewal applications for a 25-year period for the core project Concessions (2 of the 8 Concessions), two years prior to the expiration date.
-Exploration results did not justify renewal applications for the other six (6) Concessions.
-The exclusive exploration permits, covering the east and west extensions of the Montagne d'Or gold deposit, were granted in July 2016 for an initial 5-year period and all conditions have been satisfied to submit renewal applications for an additional 5-year period.
+In 1994, the French Mining Code was amended to provide that all mining concessions granted under the Imperial Law of 1810 would expire on December 31, 2018, including CMMO's Concessions, but can be subject to successive extensions not exceeding 25 years.
+In accordance therewith, and after extensive exploration work, CMMO submitted renewal applications for a 25-year period for the core project Concessions (2 of the 8 Concessions), two years prior to the expiration date.
+Exploration results did not justify renewal applications for the other 6 Concessions.

-Renewal of the two JV Concessions involved a national public enquiry, which was carried out in November and December 2018.
+Renewal of the two CMMO Concessions involved a national public enquiry, which was carried out in November and December 2018.
 The Commission of Mines in French Guiana was expected to provide a non-binding opinion to the French Minister of Economy in charge of mines, which makes a renewal decision.
-The renewal of the Concessions was on the agenda of the Commission of Mines on October

-16, 2019, but was removed from the agenda prior to the Commission's meeting and the Prefect of French Guiana indicated that it would be considered at a future meeting following some complementary legal analysis.
+The renewal of the Concessions was on the agenda of the Commission of Mines on October 16, 2019, but was removed from the agenda prior to the Commission's meeting and the Prefect of French Guiana indicated that it would be considered at a future meeting following some complementary legal analysis.